Statement in Support of Claim for VA Benefits

 For example, a veteran submitting a Statement in Support of Claim for service connection for Post-Traumatic Stress Disorder (PTSD) can write about his or her stressor, meaning the event that caused the veteran to develop PTSD, as well as the limitations his or her PTSD present in daily life, such as an inability to go to the grocery store during the daytime due to large crowds.
 This form can help a veteran’s claim substantially, especially if the incident in service was not officially documented in military records.
 In this instance, a buddy statement, filled out on a separate VA Form 21-4138, from a fellow service member who witnessed the stressor can also be quite beneficial to the veteran’s claim.

 Here’s another example.
 If a veteran were seeking an increased rating for diabetes caused by exposure to Agent Orange, he or she could elaborate in the Statement in Support of a Claim that they now require three more insulin shots daily than when they were initially rated, which poses an additional burden on the veteran’s eating habits and daily life.

 How to Complete a Statement in Support of Claim

-Supporting documents may be attached to the Statement in Support of a Claim.
+Supporting documents may be attached to the Lay/Witness Statement.
+If attaching additional papers to the form, the veteran will want to make sure that the statement section of the form acknowledges that there is an addendum attached.
 Finally, certify the document by signing and dating the form.